aramiracle/regression_medium/README.md

 - **Lasso Regression**: Applies L1 regularization to linear regression to encourage sparsity in the coefficients.
 - **Support Vector Regression (SVR)**: Utilizes support vector machines for regression tasks.

+## Dataset
+The dataset used for this project is the [Air Quality Data Set](https://www.kaggle.com/datasets/fedesoriano/air-quality-data-set) available on Kaggle.
+It provides various features including temperature, humidity, and air quality measurements.

 ## Files

 - **linear_regression.py**: Implements linear regression model for temperature prediction.